-Beyond Blue is a support group for those who are dealing with depression and/or anxiety.
-The group is comprised of students who are looking for support from a group of peers as well as professional counselors.
+A support group for students who are dealing with depression and/or anxiety.
+The group is comprised of students who are looking for support from a group of peers as well as professional counselors from Counseling and Psycholgical Services (CAPS).
 Many find that talking with others about their experiences is extremely helpful.
 It is the goal of the group to help students feel connected socially and supported emotionally.
-Beyond Blue is not held over the summer.
-Check for times and dates at 402.554.2409.

 Your First Appointment

 Your first appointment will consist of a 60-90 minute intake assessment.
 When you arrive, you will be given a short amount of paperwork to complete.
 Once the paperwork is completed, your counselor will bring you to their office.
 During this initial intake assessment counselors will gather information, through a conversation with you, in order to build a big picture of your primary concerns.
 The intake is the start of counseling and is crucial to determining the direction of services.

 After the initial assessment, counseling staff will discuss with you the best course of action.
 This may include setting up an appointment with a UNO counselor, a referral to a community provider, a referral to a group, or other referrals as appropriate.